-UCAN also has an after-hours emergency number, (312) 464-2878, which is provided to foster parents.
+UCAN also has an after-hours emergency number, (312) 464-2878, that is provided to foster parents.
 This is the number for after hours and weekend emergencies.
-All staff members are accessible by cell phone during business hours.
+All staff members are accessible by cell phone during business hours and foster caregivers often contact supervisors and managers after-hours utilizing their cell phone numbers.